-Fit the key on the shock spring collar and turn clockwise to stiffen or counterclockwise to soften.
+Fit the key on the shock spring cam and turn so that spring compress to stiffen suspension or so that spring extends to soften suspension.

+NOTE: As carrying load increases, a higher cam elevation is required.
 Choice of cam positions depends on operator's weight, riding speed and field conditions.

 Cam position 1 2 3 4 5

-Operator's weight Light - &gt; Heavy
+Operator's weight Light → Heavy

-Riding speed Low- > ►High
+Riding speed Low ---High

-Field condition Flat - - ►B lumpy
+Field condition Flat - →8 lumpy